Here are some travel resources to travel far and wide, for cheap! These resources help get me on the road, and keep me traveling on a budget.

 Prices for apartment rentals have becoming much more competitive in the past years, and it’s worth checking Airbnb to compare prices with traditional hotel and hostel bookings, especially for longer stays.
 Get $55 off your first trip with Airbnb if you sign up using my link!

-Prevent unnecessary and unexpected travel expenses by purchasing travel insurance for your trips.
-World Nomads has a great basic travel insurance offering for all types of travelers.
-If you’re heading to high-altitude locations like Nepal, or doing more extreme sports and activities during your travels, they also have an Explorer Plan to keep you covered.
+Consider travel insurance cover for potential unnecessary and unexpected travel expenses.
+World Nomads has a basic travel insurance offering, and if you’re heading to high-altitude locations like Nepal, or doing more extreme sports and activities during your travels, they also have an Explorer Plan to keep you covered.

 iVisa is an online visa service that lets you search visa requirements based on the passport you carry, and the country you’re visiting.
 If you need a visa, they’ll direct you to the correct forms to fill out through their website.
 Every step of the way, iVisa will help you apply, and receive, your visa.